10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Sunset Taketomi jima Okinawa Japan

-It was only on the last day of my one month stay in the Yaeyama Islands that the weather conditions were finally perfect for enjoying a magnificent sunset on Kondoi Beach.
+It was only on the last day of my one-month stay in the Yaeyama Islands that the weather conditions were finally perfect for enjoying a magnificent sunset on Kondoi Beach.
 The beach is easily accessible by bicycle once you are on the Taketomi Island.

 At the westernmost tip of Ishigaki Island, Oganzaki Cape is majestic with its rocks falling into the sea and a view of Sukuji Beach behind.
 It was my favourite spot on Ishigaki Island for sunset, even if the day I went, the sunset was only partial and the winds strong.